craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Righteous Beast

 You have spent your life before adventure in the [[Northern Quillbuck Jungle]] under the protection of the [[Beasts Righteous]].
-Outside influences had great difficulty reaching you, but the Jungle and its influences had no such issues.
+Outside influences had great difficulty reaching you, but the Jungle's influences had no such issues.

 You gain +2 to your Wisdom Score and +1 to your Strength Score.
 You are proficient in the Acrobatics, Nature, and Survival Skills.
 You know [[Golopak (language)]].